Robert D. Heaton

-Robert Douglas Heaton (July 1, 1873 – June 11, 1933) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+Robert Douglas Heaton (July 1, 1873 – June 11, 1933) was 20th-century American businessman and politician who served two terms as a Republican member of the U.S. House of Representatives from Pennsylvania from 1915 to 1919.

 Biography

 Robert D. Heaton was born in Raven Run, Pennsylvania.
 He moved to Ashland, Pennsylvania, with his parents in 1886.
 He attended the Canandaigua Academy in Canandaigua, New York, the New York Military Academy at Cornwall, New York, and the University of Pennsylvania at Philadelphia.
-He is identified with many business enterprises of the State and county.
+He is identified with many business enterprises of the state and county.

+Congress

 Heaton was an unsuccessful candidate for election in 1910, and was elected as a Republican to the Sixty-fourth and Sixty-fifth Congresses.
 He did not seek renomination in 1918, having become a candidate for the Pennsylvania State Senate.

+Later activities

 He was a member of the State Senate from 1919 to 1932.
 He resumed his former business activities, and served as a member of the board of trustees of the Ashland State Hospital.

+Death and burial
-He died at Ashland, aged 59.

-Interment in the family cemetery at Mauch Chunk, Pennsylvania.
+He died in Ashland, Pennsylvania, aged 59, and is interred in the family cemetery in Jim Thorpe, Pennsylvania.